Charanga Musical School

-Sign up to our mailing list by emailing email@example.com.
+Sign up to the Charanga newsletter by emailing firstname.lastname@example.org.

 A step-by-step approach to teaching music in your school

-The Musical School Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11.
+Musical School’s Original Scheme provides teachers with week-by-week lessons for each year group in the school, from ages 5–11.

-Used by over 70,000 specialist and non-specialist teachers globally, it provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.
+Used by over 70,000 specialist and non-specialist teachers globally, the Scheme provides lesson plans, assessment, clear progression and exciting whiteboard resources for every lesson.